TSA Precheck, Global Entry, Known Traveler Number:

 Five years is a long time to enjoy the benefits of TSA-Precheck, Global Entry, and Trusted Traveler programs.

-1.Shorter line!
 (OMG!
 Seriously, do you even need another reason?)

-*Leave ON shoes
+*You can leave ON shoes

-*Leave ON belts
+*You can leave ON belts

-*NO unpacking laptops
+*NO hassle with unpacking laptops

-*Leave on jackets
+*YOu can leave on jackets

 3. This is especially valuable for families.